aws-amplify/docs/android/api.md

 DeltaSync allows you to perform automatic synchronization with an AWS AppSync GraphQL server.
 The client will perform reconnection, exponential backoff, and retries when network errors take place for simplified data replication to devices.
 It does this by taking the results of a GraphQL query and caching it in the local Apollo cache.
 The DeltaSync API manages writes to the Apollo cache for you, and all rendering in your app (such as from React components, Angular bindings) should be done through a read-only fetch.

 In the most basic form, you can use a single query with the API to replicate the state from the backend to the client.
 This is referred to as a "Base Query" and could be a list operation for a GraphQL type which might correspond to a DynamoDB table.
 For large tables where the content changes frequently and devices switch between offline and online frequently as well, pulling all changes for every network reconnect can result in poor performance on the client.
-In these cases you can provide the client API a second query called the "Delta Query" which will be merged into the cache.
+In these cases you can provide the client API a second query called the "Delta Query" which can be merged into the cache.
 When you do this the Base Query is run an initial time to hydrate the cache with data, and on each network reconnect the Delta Query is run to just get the changed data.
-The Base Query is also run on a regular bases as a "catch-up" mechanism.
+The Base Query is also run on a regular basis as a "catch-up" mechanism.
 By default this is every 24 hours however you can make it more or less frequent.

 By allowing clients to separate the base hydration of the cache using one query and incremental updates in another query, you can move the computation from your client application to the backend.
 This is substantially more efficient on the clients when regularly switching between online and offline states.
 This could be implemented in your AWS AppSync backend in different ways such as using a DynamoDB Query on an index along with a conditional expression.
 You can also leverage Pipeline Resolvers to partition your records to have the delta responses come from a second table acting as a journal.
 [A full sample with CloudFormation is available in the AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-delta-sync.html).
 The rest of this documentation will focus on the client usage.

 You can also use Delta Sync functionality with GraphQL subscriptions, taking advantage of both only sending changes to the clients when they switch network connectivity but also when they are online.
 In this case you can pass a third query called the "Subscription Query" which is a standard GraphQL subscription statement.
 When the device is connected, these are processed as normal and the client API simply helps make setting up realtime data easy.
 However, when the device transitions from offline to online, to account for high velocity writes the client will execute the resubscription along with synchronization and message processing in the following order:

 1. Subscribe to any queries defined and store results in an incoming queue
-2. Run the appropriate query (If `refreshIntervalInSeconds` has elapsed, run the Base Query otherwise only run the Delta Query)
+2. Run the appropriate query (If `baseRefreshIntervalInSeconds` has elapsed, run the Base Query otherwise only run the Delta Query)
 3. Update the cache with results from the appropriate query
 4. Drain the mutation queue in serial